 Method: Preheat the oven to 165C/150C fan

-- Into a large bowl add the sugar, butter and vanilla extract.
+- First of all, into a large bowl add the sugar, butter and vanilla extract.

 - Whisk or beat until pale and fluffy – approx 5 minutes